 Harassment of employees on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, genetic information, marital status, citizenship status, or economic status is a violation of the Policies and Regulations of the Omaha Public Schools and, in some cases, also a violation of federal or state civil rights.
 Such conduct will not be tolerated in the Omaha Public Schools and will subject an employee to serious disciplinary sanctions including suspension with loss of pay and/or termination.
 The term employee as used in this section includes, but is not limited to, part-time employees, full-time employees, and student-teachers.
-Any student harassing an employee shall also be subject to serious disciplinary Behavior Guidelines.
+Any student harassing an employee shall also be subject to serious disciplinary sanctions as specified in the Student Code of Conduct and the Elementary Behavior Guidelines.